 2. What is the job market like for remote developers?

-In short, the job market for remote developers is thriving—a trend we expect to continue in light of the COVID-19 pandemic.
-We’ll show you where to look for remote developer jobs in section five.
+In short, the job market for remote developers is thriving—a trend we expect to continue in light of the Covid-19 pandemic, with the labor shortage meaning that companies are now competing globally for remote workers.
+We’ll show you where to look for remote developer jobs later on.
 Next, let’s take a look at how much you could earn.

 3. How much do remote developers earn?